AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 >[!NOTE]
 >
->You must contact Adobe Support if you are facing any problem while activating your Brand Portal tenant.
+>Contact Adobe Support if you are facing any problem while activating your Brand Portal tenant.

 ## Manual configuration using Adobe Developer Console {#manual-configuration}